 |Insane||x 8||The PCs were underpowered and survived against all odds|

-When choosing the Relative Difficulty, refer to the number of resources the party spent in the process.
+When you choose the Relative Difficulty, consider the number of resources the party expended.
 Hit points, hit dice, spell slots, valuable items, wealth—the more resources lost, the higher the relative difficulty.

 Once you know the Challenge Level and the Relative Difficulty, you can calculate the experience gained as: